SkoolNotes/Taproot/2020BIO101/KBxBioSelfEval2020.md

 Biology class felt like getting plunged into a sea of knowledge.
 It was not easy to understand everything we were getting taught to the level that I would like to.
 To deal with this, I would often spend time going back over the presentations and doing research on the topics.

 Another struggle was figuring out how to sort the knowledge I gained in my deep dive.
-To learn about my deep dive topic, I would simply do research online,
+To learn about my deep dive topic, I would simply do research online, letting my curiosity drive where I would go next.
+When researching for a project, Of course research must be driven by curiosity, but